SSAS as a business tool

 Rules governing loanbacks from a SSAS

-Loans need to be repaid on a capital and interest basis, and need to be secured as a first charge on a non-moveable asset.
+Loans need to be repaid on a capital and interest basis, and need to be secured by a first charge on an asset of sufficient value to cover capital and interest outstandng over the duration of the loan.

 Maximum loan is 50% of the scheme value.